vippsas/vipps-invoice-api/README.md

 * Production access for integrators: September 13
 * Vipps Regninger visible in the Vipps app: September 27 (for whitelisted users)

+For the full rolout plan: Please contact us.

 See the Vipps Developers repository for a "getting started" guide, information about product activation,